WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-13-Diary-of-a-developer-fixing-their-own-lazy-mistake.markdown

 	}
 ```

-The problem with this is when System.Text.Json.JsonSerializer.Deserialize tries to
+The problem with this is when `System.Text.Json.JsonSerializer.Deserialize()` tries to
 assign the propery type to the Value property.
-The case I hit was when Type==ElementType.Reference,
+The case I hit was when `Type==ElementType.Reference`,
-for which the type of object for the Value property is supposed to be a custom class
+for which the type of object for the `Value` property is supposed to be a custom class
-of my own, DataSchemaReference.
+of my own, `DataSchemaReference`.
 It looks like this:

 ```
 	public class DataSchemaReference